Camping List Ideas

 - Food and hygiene: Bring a dining booster with a tray for your baby’s mealtimes.
 If your baby is using a training potty, don’t forget to bring that as well.
 Bring a couple of thermal suits to keep him/her warm.

 - Miscellaneous: Bring baby lotions, creams, and shampoos.
 Remember to bring a sterilized feeding bottle, milk, and food for your baby.
 Always give your baby clean drinking water, preferably boiled beforehand to kill germs.

 Camping Checklist: Clothing

 - Inner layer clothing: For your inner layer clothing, take something that doesn’t make the sweat stick to your body.
 Avoid cotton if you can, because although it’s comfortable, it sticks to your body and absorbs sweat.
 Polypropylene is a great choice for inner clothing while camping.
 It is great both for summer and winter.

 - Mid-layer clothing: Bring a good number of shirts—full-sleeved and long-sleeved, shorts, skirts, jeans, pajamas, and nightdresses.
 If you camp near a river where swimming is possible, you can get a swimsuit.
 Have a designated pair of shirts and pants while doing cooking or cleaning.

 - Upper layer: If you are camping in winter, or your campsite gets cold at night, you need proper insulation.
-Jackets, thermal leggings, and gloves are a must.
-Avoid wool while camping, try sticking to pile and fleece while camping as they are lightweight, dry fast and provide warmth even when wet.
+Jackets for women and men, thermal leggings, and gloves are a must.
+Avoid wool while camping, try sticking to pile and fleece while camping as they are lightweight, dry fast, and provide warmth even when wet.

 - Footwear: Do not forget to bring socks, shoes and your hiking boots.
 You should also have waterproof boots with you in case it rains.
 Bring a pair of flip-flops and walking sandals in case you want to keep your feet open and comfortable for a while.